 - completed Permit Application form

-- non-refundable application fee of $165
+- non-refundable application fee of $165 (vegetation clearing or damage)

 - landscape plan showing the plant locations, plant species and plant numbers